 In this article, we will determine why the number on the scale is only a piece of information and not an accurate measure of your overall health or if you are gaining or losing weight.

 Let’s get started!

 My experience with the scale

 Every Wednesday morning, you could smell the fear of every girl and boy at the eating disorder station; It was the day we needed to be weighed.
 It was horrible and traumatic, but at the same time, part of the treatment.
-When you are seriously underweight and in a hospital, it may be necessary to check your weight, but if you are NOT in that condition and you experience any of the following while using the scale:
+When you are seriously underweight and in a hospital, it may be necessary to check your weight, but if you are NOT in that condition, or you experience any of the following symptoms while using the scale: